Credit Score Changes During Underwriting Process

 How Credit Scores Affect Debt-to-Income Ratio Caps

-Credit scores can also determine debt-to-income ratio limits on FHA loans.
-The automated underwriting system may consider borrowers with credit scores under 620 FICO at higher risk.
+Credit score changes during underwriting process can impact debt-to-income ratio limits for FHA loans.
+The automated underwriting system may perceive borrowers with credit scores below 620 FICO as having a higher risk.

 The AUS algorithm may cap the debt-to-income ratio to 31% front-end and 43% back-end on lower credit score borrowers on FHA loans.